taufiqzarif/dailyshots/README.md

 ## Disclaimer

-**Please be aware that this bot will not be receiving any further updates.
+**Please be aware that this bot will not be receiving any further updates and it may contain certain flaws.
 I am currently working on an improved version, DailyShots V2, which will have additional features and better functionality.
 However, the development of DailyShots V2 is currently a private project and it will not be publicly released.**